jeremygurr/crawl_spicy/README.md

 ### To Do:
 If you have a favorite feature that you'd like implemented sooner, create an issue on github and it will probably be done faster.
 Of course you are always welcome to submit pull requests.
 The key requirement in this fork is that all changes from vanilla are activated through non-default init file options.

-Here's a list of a few things I'll be pulling into this fork in the future:

-## Flying boost: (flying_boost=true)
-   * flying increases movement speed
-   * flying increases stamina drain / food consumption
-   * flying increases dodging effectiveness

-## Others
-- improved message display
-  * show messages in more narrow window on right side, and move info on right side to bottom, to allow more messages to show up between "more" prompts.
-- improved identification game
-  * many new rare potions / scrolls introduced
-    * 1/4 of potions cursed, which negates their effects
-      * might -> weakness (str-5, lower damage)
-      * agility -> clumsiness (dex-5, lower accuracy, lower stealth)
-      * brilliance -> stupidity (int-5, -spell power, -spell success)
-      * ambrosia -> clarity, but no regen at all
-      * berserk -> anti-berserk (less damage, slower attacks, less health)
-      * cure -> gives poison, confusion, sickness or rotting, randomly
-      * experience -> lose exp
-      * flight -> very heavy, slower movement, lower evasion, can't be pushed
-      * haste -> slow
-      * boost -> degeneration
-      * heal -> lose 1/2 health
-      * invisibility -> glow: lower stealth, easier to hit
-      * lignification -> jellification: better ev, lower ac, faster movement
-      * magic -> lose 1/2 magic
-      * purify -> mutation
-      * resistance -> lower resistance
-    * new potions
-      * stamina
-      * polymorph
-    * new scrolls
-  * insight based on intelligence
-  * identification scrolls are more rare
-- option to remove identification game completely
-  * everything identified
-  * no scrolls of identity
-  * less potions / scrolls generated
-- enhanced curses
-  * curse depth (some curses are more powerful than others)
-  * curses fade over time
-- stamina
-  * normal mode: players move at slightly slower rate than average monster speed, but don't use any stamina.
-  * power mode: players move at their full species speed + a little faster, but use up stamina.
-Players can also attack faster and harder, and are stealthier.
-Drops back to normal mode when stamina is gone.
-  * stamina potions restore stamina
-  * different species have different amounts and regen rates for stamina.
-  * stamina pools are relatively large, but stamina normally regenerates quite slowly.
-  * mummies have unified stamina/magic
-- foodless mode
-  * spell hunger is replaced by higher mp costs
-- persistent spells
-- unlimited basic ammo mode
-- level cap extension
-- spell power cap removal
-- instant rest
-- expanded mutation system
-- species enhancements
-- additional potions
-- new branches